Ulmus minor 'Stricta': Cultivation and uses

+For so-called Cornish elm in Australia, see 'Stricta'-like cultivars below.

 Notable trees

 The Great Elm of Rosuic, an ancient pollard elm which attained a d.b.h. of over 2.5 m before succumbing to disease, continues to produce suckers.

 As of 2011, the Woodland Trust lists only one verified mature Cornish elm surviving in Cornwall, a specimen 1.89 m in girth at Tregoose near Helston.
 A large specimen with a forked trunk stands in Castletownbere Cemetery in County Cork, Ireland, with a bole-girth (2007) of 450 cm (making it about 150 years old), a height of 25 m and a crown diameter of 20 m, along with a small number of younger Cornish elms with an average d.b.h. of 143 cm.